Gavin-Thomas/PROMPT/README.md

 # A few things I've noticed... and a potential direction to take

 This is not a MUST.
 I just noticed this, had an idea, and thought that we could have a discussion about this.
-I don't want to disrupt anything, I was just interested in what you thought about this idea.
+I don't want to disrupt anything, I was just interested in what you thought about the following...

 The most relevant predictors we have in PROMPT are quite specialized.
 I performed an analysis of our most important predictors.
 The most important predictors for predictinig dementia (yes/no) appear to be IADL, MMSE, MoCA, and Age.